jrsacher/jrsacher.github.io/e1b/review.md

 + Vertical scaling -- get bigger, faster hardware
 + Horizontal scaling -- get MORE hardware
   + Can become complex, as servers and load balancers are needed
-    + Hardware must check in with each other to make sure everything is OK
+    + Hardware must check in with each other to make sure everything is OK -- "heartbeats"
   + Offers elasticity, as you can turn off a server if it isn't needed anymore
 + Database scaling
   + Sharding -- dividing data across DBs